 The Philippines has enacted two key relevant laws: the Biofuels Act of 2006 (RA 9367) and the Renewable Energy Act of 2008 (RA 9513).
-These laws are now 15 or more years old and other than comparatively modest blend increases which hold no technical challenges have remained largely unchanged with no new drivers to significantly raise blend, lower GHG emissions of existing fuels, or effectively bring new fuels to market.
-Significantly higher blending goals for existing biofuels have been promulgated but never acted upon.
+Significantly higher blending goals for existing biofuels have been promulgated but have not been implemented.
 The Department of Energy (DOE) leads the implementation of the two laws, together with seven government entities.
 The National Biofuels Program provides direction under the guidance of the National Biofuels Board (NBB).
 In compliance with the law, the five percent blend of fuel ethanol (E5) was mandated in the second year of the Biofuels Act in 2007, and the 10 percent blend (E10) was mandated in 2011.
 For biodiesel, three months after the Act a one percent biodiesel (B1) blend was implemented and was increased to a two percent blend (B2) in 2009.
-The blends remain at B2 and E10 and the targets initially set have not been met to date.
+The blends remain at B2 and E10 awaiting the release of DOE Department Circulars (DC) that detail the implementation guidelines for the roll-out of voluntary E20 and mandated B3 blends.

 The Renewable Energy Act aims to accelerate the exploration and development of RE sources such as biomass, geothermal, solar, hydropower, ocean energy sources, and wind.
 The National Renewable Energy Program (NREP), does not cover transport biofuels.
-The NREP outlines the policy framework enshrined in RA 9513 and focuses on a sustained drive towards energy security and improved access to clean energy but is silent on the contribution of biofuels.
+The NREP outlines the policy framework enshrined in RA 9513 and focuses on a sustained drive towards energy security and improved access to clean energy, but is silent on the contribution of biofuels.
 The Philippine Energy Plan 2020-2040, however, covers biofuels in the first chapter of the Renewable Energy Plan.

 Domestically produced bioethanol uses sugarcane (mostly molasses) as feedstock, while biodiesel feedstock is from coconut (coconut oil transesterified into coco methyl ester or CME).
-Policy implementation is focused on production and consumption with no policies issued to incentivize lower carbon intensity (CI) of existing biofuels over time, another signal of stagnation.
-Advanced biofuels were never commercialized as has happened in the United States and Europe for renewable diesel (HDRD) and sustainable aviation fuel (SAF), to some extent in China for HDRD, and a few other countries to more limited extent.
+Policy implementation is focused on production and consumption with no policies issued to incentivize lower carbon intensity (CI) of existing biofuels over time.

-Post sees an eight percent growth in fuel ethanol consumption to 693 million liters in 2023, and a 14 percent increase in biodiesel consumption to 230 million liters prompted by the fuel pool increases and not policy change.
-Biodiesel production will increase by eight percent to meet the demand.
+Post sees an 8 percent growth in fuel ethanol consumption to 682 million liters in 2024, and a minimal increase of less than one percent in biodiesel consumption to 240 million liters prompted by fuel pool increases.
+Biodiesel production will increase by 2 percent to meet demand.
 The rated production capacity of 677.9 million liters per year is a result of the industry's overexpansion in anticipation of the B5 blend and is now more than enough to cover the required blending for 12 billion liters of diesel consumption.
 The overcapacity of fuel ethanol plants compared to the local feedstock available is a result of the unexpected shift of seven potable alcohol producers to fuel ethanol following the implementation of a 22 percent excise tax on potable alcohol.

 There is no immediate solution to insufficient feedstocks for fuel ethanol production.
-There are recommendations to use corn as feedstock, but this would run counter to the government's food security program and would require huge investments to establish plants, therefore corn importation was also not considered.
+There are recommendations to use corn, but this would run counter to the government's food security program and would require huge investments to establish plants.
 To date, the Philippines has no option but to continue to use molasses and sugarcane.
-On average, local producers can only supply around 50 percent of the bioethanol requirement for gasoline blending.
-The remaining requirement comes from imported fuel ethanol.
-Fuel oil companies can import fuel ethanol only if there is a shortage, a condition, which should continue with the perennial problem of insufficient feedstocks.
+In 2024, local producers can supply around 58 percent of the bioethanol requirement for gasoline blending.
+Fuel oil companies can import ethanol only if there is a shortage, a condition that should continue with the perennial problem of insufficient feedstocks.
 Imported ethanol does not compete with local ethanol.
 All local ethanol must be exhausted before imports are allowed.
-Imports mainly come from the United States and are forecast to reach 310 million liters in 2023 due to the expected increase in consumption.
-Biodiesel trade is minimal with no importation allowed under the Biofuels Act, although imported palm-oil biodiesel could offset the expected price increase of a higher blend mandate through lower-cost imported biodiesel.
+Imports are forecast to reach 280 million liters in 2024 due to the expected increase in consumption.
+Traditionally, the United States has been the largest supplier of imported ethanol, but has faced increasing competition recently, particularly from Brazil.
+Biodiesel trade is minimal with no importation allowed under the Biofuels Act.